 I love having fresh flowers around the house (who doesn’t, right?), and they are especially appropriate if you are having a party or gathering where you want to make a bit of a centerpiece or just class up your space a bit for the party vibe.
-I usually just cut the stems and rely on a cute vase (like !) to do all the work for me, but making a floating floral arrangement for a table or centerpiece is actually really easy and oh so pretty as well!
+I usually just cut the stems and rely on a cute vase (like this one!) to do all the work for me, but making a floating floral arrangement for a table or centerpiece is actually really easy and oh so pretty as well!

 For a floating floral arrangement, it’s best to use flowers that are wider than longer, so think ranunculus or open garden roses rather than a more closed traditional rose.
 I paired mine with some gerber daisies (any daisy type flower would also be good) for a little size and texture variety.